MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 like Bisect take advantage of unknowing owners by enforcing artificial player limits to make owners pay more for more slots.

 | [BloomHost](https://bloom.host/) : BloomHost offers hosting on Ryzen 9 3900/3950x's for $2 a GB (starting at 8GB plans) or on Ryzen 9 5950x's for $2.75 a
 GB (starting at 8GB plans).
 They offer hosting in Texas, Virginia, Germany, and Finland.
 Best feature of all?
 They offer splitting.
 You can split up your dedicated CPU cores and ram across multiple servers, allowing you to pay for one plan with multiple MC servers.
 Sadly, due to having great performance at low prices usually the USA based plans are out of stock which may be a deal breaker for some.

 | [BlueFang Solutions](https://www.bluefangsolutions.com/shop/minecraft/) : BlueFang Solutions has an outdated looking website, but I'll look past that.
 They offer
 hosting for $5 per GB of ram (plans starting at 1.5GB) with an unknown CPU.
 They have 6 North America locations, 3 Europe locations, a South Africa location, an Australia location, and a Singapore location.
 For $5 per GB of ram, I'd really like to know what CPU they're using.

+| [Bosp's Game Server Hosting](https://bosp-hosting.tebex.io/) : BGSH (for short) is a host that operates off of Tebex... something I have never seen before.
+They
+offer hosting for $2 per GB of ram with an unknown CPU in "Central US" - likely Texas.
+Storage is a bit limited, where up to their 6GB plans you're only getting 20GB.
+They do have an option for Unmanaged or Managed though, which is interesting.
+For an extra $10 Bosp will manage daily backups and "initiate the server based on your requirements".
+I don't know what it means, but it seems interesting.

-| [CheeseHosting (KassHosting)](https://www.cheesehosting.net/minecraft-servers) : CheeseHosting has their own custom cheese panel called [Vulcan](https://www.cheesehosting.net/vulcan) built upon [pterodactyl](https://pterodactyl.io/) a free open source Minecraft panel.
+| [CheeseHosting (KassHosting)](https://www.cheesehosting.net/minecraft-servers) : CheeseHosting has their own custom cheese panel called
+[Vulcan](https://www.cheesehosting.net/vulcan) built upon [pterodactyl](https://pterodactyl.io/) a free open source Minecraft panel.
 Their servers are self-hosted and located in [Dronten, Netherlands](https://kennis.kaashosting.nl/en/article/where-are-your-servers-located-1jv62vu/).
 Prices are pretty steep charging 6 euros per GB of ram.
 You don't know what hardware your server is on either other than the fact they're using SSD storage.
 However, they've got DDOS protection, ensuring your server keeps running 24/7, free subdomains and automatic backups.

+| [ChicagoServers](https://chicagoservers.co/clients/cart.php?a=confproduct&i=0) : ChicagoServers offers hosting for $4 per GB of ram (plans starting at 2GB) with "Latest
+Intel i7 or AMD Ryzen Processors".
+Their only location is in Chicago, as you can guess by their name.
+The unlimited nVME storage is nice, but I'd really appreciate transparency for this high of a price.

 | [Citadel Servers](https://citadelservers.com/game-servers/minecraft-game-hosting) : Citadel Servers is a host charging about $5.60 per GB of ram with either
 a Xeon E-2136, an i7-7700k, or a Ryzen 7 3800x.
 They do have tons of locations including across North America, Europe, Singapore, Tokyo, and Sydney so that's definitely a bonus.
 The CPUs used for the price isn't great at all though.

 | [Clovux](https://clovux.net/mc/) : Clovux is a host charging $2 per GB of ram on i7-6700k CPUs.
 They offer locations in France and Canada.
 I personally
 wouldn't recommend it as that CPU is quite a bit outdated (6 years old at this point) and will not provide optimal performance.